Individual Levels

 Using the Sheet

 First, join the sheet by messaging one of the admins mentioned on the sheet’s front page on Discord with your Google account’s email address.
 Be warned that the name on your Google account will be clearly visible in the sheet’s activity.
-Once given access, you can freely edit the space at the end of each sheet – take out a row (column in the case of RTA Strat ILs) on any sheet you want by typing in your name, and now, you can submit times – see the submission guide.
+Once given access, you can freely edit the space at the end of each sheet – take out a row (column in the case of RTA Strat ILs) on any sheet you want by typing in your name, and now, you can enter your times.
 A mod will later protect your row so only you and the mods can edit it.
-Don’t take out a row unless you’ll enter a time right away!
-Empty rows get removed from time to time.

 Sheet Rules